Elecrow-RD/CrowPanel-2.8-ESP32-HMI-320x240/factory_firmare/readme.md

 - USB C cable
 - Laptop/PC
-- Crowpanel Advance HMI ESP32 AI Display
+- Crowpanel 2.8 HMI ESP32 Display
 - Flash download tool

 Check whether the materials on the PCBA board are defective.
 Such as less material, false welding, tin and other bad phenomena.